socialmediaie/TRAC2020/README.md

 If you plan to use the dataset please cite the following resources:

 * Mishra, Sudhanshu, Shivangi Prasad, and Shubhanshu Mishra.
 2020.
 "Multilingual Joint Fine-Tuning of Transformer Models for Identifying Trolling, Aggression and Cyberbullying at TRAC 2020."
 In Proceedings of the Second Workshop on Trolling, Aggression and Cyberbullying (TRAC-2020).
-* Mishra, Shubhanshu; Prasad, Shivangi; Mishra, Shubhanshu (2020) Trained models for Multilingual Joint Fine-tuning of Transformer models for identifying Trolling, Aggression and Cyberbullying at TRAC 2020.
-University of Illinois at Urbana-Champaign.
+* Mishra, Shubhanshu, Shivangi Prasad, and Shubhanshu Mishra.
+2020.
+“Trained Models for Multilingual Joint Fine-Tuning of Transformer Models for Identifying Trolling, Aggression and Cyberbullying at TRAC 2020.”
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-8882752_V1.

 ```